jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_new.md

 ## Windows PowerShell / Command line Manage access to Spotlight connections
-Use commands to define which Spotlight Users are entitled to view which Spotlight connections.
+You can now specify which Spotlight users are entitled to view which Spotlight connections from the command line.
+Click [Windows Powershell / Manage access to Spotlight connections Command line][enterprise_commandline_userlevelaccess] for more information.

 {% include links.html %}